A Nithsdale Way

 Mabie Forest, mostly

-The first 7.5km start in Shambellie Wood, but then are on gravel track through plantations, some enclosed and some clear felled with views of the countryside and a glimpse of Lochaber Loch.
+After Shambellie Wood, there's 6km on gravel tracks through plantations, some enclosed and some clear felled with views of the countryside and a glimpse of Lochaber Loch.

-Past the slightly interesting St Queran's Well, then on minor road and field footpath to Troqueer.
+Past the slightly interesting St Queran's Well, it's minor road and field footpath to Troqueer.
 Enter Dumfries along the tidal River Nith.

 Route notes